zarf-dev/proposals/0032-support-ipv6/README.md

 #### Story 1

-As a administrator of a Kubernetes cluster who wants a greater security posture when using the Zarf in cluster registry, I run `zarf init --registry-proxy`.
+As an administrator of a Kubernetes cluster who wants a greater security posture when using the Zarf in cluster registry, I run `zarf init --registry-proxy`.

 ### Risks and Mitigations